TariqNassihi/tarjan-scc-certification/README.md

 ## Description

 This project implements Tarjan’s algorithm to identify strongly connected components in a graph.
-The implementation also includes a certificate validation mechanism to verify the correctness of the computed components.
+In addition to computing SCCs, the implementation generates a certificate that can be used to validate the correctness of the result.

+The certification mechanism verifies that the computed components satisfy the properties of strongly connected components.

+## Features

+- Depth-first search based graph traversal
+- Certificate generation for computed components
+- Certificate validation mechanism

+## Technologies